GauravXXD/BHADKBOMBER/README.md

-# MASTER-BOMBER2.O
+# BHADK.BOMBER

-MASTER-BOMBER2.O is a Bash code Which can help you to prank your friends.
+BHADK.BOMBER is a Bash code Which can help you to prank your friends.
 By using this tool You Can Send Anonymous Email and Custom Email and send huge amount of sms , call , Whatsapp and email to your friends.

 ## Appendix